echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 introduction of SNI encryption poses new challenges for threat detection which this document outlines.

-This I-D should help improve security in deployments of ECH.

 # IANA Considerations

 This document has no IANA actions.